The STD/HIV clinic is temporarily closed until June 17.

 Why should I get tested?

-- A sex partner tells you they have an STD.
-Do not wait.
+- If your sex partner tells you they have an STD, do not wait.
 Get tested and treated!

-- Can cause symptoms in some people but not in everyone.
+- STDs cause symptoms in some people but not in everyone.

 - You don't know unless you test.